H3cth0r/statis.co/README.md

 ![logo](https://github.com/H3cth0r/statis.co/blob/main/resources/logo.png)

 ## What is Statis.Co?
-Statis.Co is a Python module encompassing diverse financial tools and functionalities, including indicators, statistical calculations, and connections to data sources.
+[Statis.Co](https://github.com/H3cth0r/statis.co) is a Python module encompassing diverse financial tools and functionalities, including indicators, statistical calculations, and connections to data sources.
 The module is crafted in pure C, seamlessly integrated with Numpy's API, and employs parallelization tools such as OpenMP.
 The primary goal is to facilitate blazing-fast calculations and empower the module to adeptly handle substantial workloads.
+To ensure robust memory management and prevent memory leaks, we utilize tools such as Valgrind and Bloomberg's Memray for in-depth analysis of memory usage.

 ## Why Statis.Co?